fatemabw/draft-fbw-dnssec-ZH/draft-fatema-dnsop-dnszonehop.md

 --- abstract

 DNS Security Extension (DNSSEC) as defined by [RFC9364] was developed to address significant security integrity flaws in DNS.
 Within certain circumstances, information leakage may be possible stemming from a known DNSSEC vulnerability that facilitates a process known as zone walking, which enables the efficient collection of all FQDNs from a given environment.
-This document describes the problem space and offers a potential solution, called Zone-Hopping, to aid in addressing the domain information leakage capable via Zone-walking while preserving the integrity of the records for which DNSSEC was originally introduced.
+This document describes the problem space as outlined in [IEEE-ZoneHopping] and offers a potential solution, called Zone-Hopping, to aid in addressing the domain information leakage capable via Zone-walking while preserving the integrity of the records for which DNSSEC was originally introduced.

 --- middle